Dudley Connell: Longview

 In 1994, Connell formed Longview with Don Rigsby (mandolin), Marshall Wilborn (bass), Joe Mullins (banjo), James King (guitar), and Glen Duncan (fiddle).

 Seldom Scene

-In 1995, Connell joined the Seldom Scene, playing guitar and singing lead vocals, and has remained with them since.
+In 1995, Connell joined the Seldom Scene, playing guitar and singing lead vocals.
+He left the band at the beginning of 2025.

 Dudley Connell and Don Rigsby

 Connell recorded two albums with Don Rigsby: Meet Me By the Moonlight in 1999 and Another Saturday Night in 2001.
 They drew on the Appalachian brother style of singing in country music made popular in the early 20th century by groups such as the Blue Sky Boys and the Monroe Brothers.

 Stony Point Quartet

 The Stony Point Quartet, featuring Connell, David McLaughlin (mandolin), Linda Lay (vocals), and Billy Lux (bass), focuses on gospel music.

 Seneca Rocks!

 2006, Connell formed the band Seneca Rocks! with Tom Adams, David McLaughlin, and Marshall Wilborn from the Johnson Mountain Boys along with Sally Love Connell, who previously sang in a duo with Connell and is his wife.